Language selection

 • (h) loan companies regulated by a provincial Act;

-• (i) entities authorized under provincial legislation to engage in the business of dealing in securities, or to provide portfolio management or investment counselling services; and
+• (i) entities authorized under provincial legislation to engage in the business of dealing in securities or to provide portfolio management or investment counselling services; and

 Disclosure

-• (b) information about a transaction or proposed transaction in respect of property referred to in paragraph (a).
+• (b) any information about a transaction or proposed transaction in respect of property referred to in paragraph (a).

 • Marginal note:Immunity